Last of the Country Gentlemen: History

-All the songs on the new album (the first since 2001) are all new, according to Josh T. Pearson.
+The songs on the new album (the first since 2001) are all new, according to Josh T. Pearson.
 "The last couple of years I got sober and started working again with a little more discipline.
 Before I was writing all the time but never finishing," he told Q magazine.
 If there was any pressure at first for a new material, in a couple of years it was gone:

 The album, recorded in "cold, cold Berlin", came as a result of a relationship he described as "pretty heartbreaking" and was difficult to create.
 "I went grey overnight...
 It was one of the most painful times of my life.
 I can't listen to it.
 I haven't listened to it since we've finished it", he said.
 For a while Pearson thought the album shouldn't be released at all, so painful was the feel.
 "It's why people go to a priest - so no one else hears you.
 But playing songs live seemed to help people.
 I don't know if it's a big mistake, but it's coming out now.
 Maybe it can do some good," he said.